hackjunction/website-template/SETUP.md

 - Under the development tab, choose Cloudinary from the Providers dropdown, fill in your Cloudinary keys, and Save

 Now any images uploaded via the admin panel will go to your Cloudinary account, from where you can serve them in various sizes and formats just by making small edits to the url of the image.
 The project has [`cloudinary-react`](https://github.com/cloudinary/cloudinary-react) already set up for use, but you should look further into it yourself to learn how to unleash the full power of Cloudinary.

+The project also includes the `<Image />` component, which you can use to automatically fetch an image as a given size (thumbnail, full image, etc.) just by supplying it a `width` and `height` prop.